Annual Conference

 Conference Sessions

-AIEA welcomes submissions that engage with the strategic leadership of internationalization and offer insights, tools, and perspectives relevant to international education leaders across roles, institutions, and global contexts.
+AIEA invites submissions that engage with the strategic leadership of internationalization and offer insights, tools, and perspectives relevant to international education leaders across roles, institutions, and global contexts.
 Sessions should encourage thoughtful discussion, practical learning, and leadership-oriented exchange among participants.

 We especially encourage sessions that address the following subthemes: